-The famous island with stunning sunsets, Santorini lives up to the hype.
+Santorini has a reputation for being one of the most beautiful, most romantic places in the world.
+Somehow it manages to live up to the hype.
 With white houses, blue-roofed churches and a spectacular clifftop walk, Santorini is worth visiting just for the views.
 Formed by an ancient volcanic eruption in 1450 BC, its famed caldera creates an impressive spectacle of steep, rugged cliffs, with small white villages clinging to the rocks.

 The capital of Santorini, Fira is awash with restaurants, bars, and accommodation options.
 Situated on the island’s west coast, the capital boasts a mix of modern day living and cultural attractions, including museums.

-Like Oia, Fira is situated dramatically on a high cliff.
+Fira is dramatically perched on a high cliff looking out towards the water.
 Because of this, visitors can soak up some amazing views out over the wide Aegean Sea.
 The attractive capital of Santorini is made up of a jumble of typical Cycladic houses.
 It’s all white-washed walls and blue window frames and doorways.
-Despite being the modern hub of the island, Fira has managed to retain much of its traditional architecture and remains a charming place to wander.
+Despite being the modern hub of the island, Fira has managed to retain much of its traditional architecture and remains a charming place to explore.

 Fira is arguably the best place to stay on the island for those looking for a vibrant slice of nightlife.
 The small city features numerous bars and late-night venues for night owls and party animals alike.
 There’s also a high-end food scene and cocktail bars for that extra touch of luxury.